Sacramento Valley Astronomical Society

 Each month, on the Saturday closest to the New Moon, members and their guests gather under the stars for some great dark sky viewing.

-Rules Governing the USFS Special Use Permit
+Rules Governing the SVAS' dark site (USFS Special Use Permit)

 Star BQ